TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 17/Acts 17.13.md

 ---

-But when the Jews of Thessalonica had knowledge that the word of God was proclaimed of Paul at Beroea also, they came thither likewise, stirring up and troubling the multitudes.
+But when the Jews of Thessalonica had knowledge that the word of God was proclaimed by Paul at Beroea also, they came there likewise, agitating the multitudes.